Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 #text(blue)[TODO Simulator aus Trainingsset excludieren -> wie gut wird ein unbekannter Simulator erkannt? (ist es sinnvoll dass auch zu untersuchen?)]

 == Adversarial Machine Learning with Fast Gradient Sign Method <evaluation-fgsm>
-By converting 1400 features generated by simulators into adversarial samples in such a fasion that they are recognized as 'generated by a quantum computer'.
+By converting 1400 samples generated by simulators into adversarial samples in such a fasion that they are recognized as 'generated by a quantum computer'.
 The result can be seen in @adversarial-accuracy.
-When epsilon is zero the adversarial sample equals the original input feature.
+When epsilon is zero the adversarial sample equals the original input sample.
 The graph shows that with increased $epsilon$ values, the accuracy gets worse due to the increased perturbation in the adversarial sample.

 #let adversarial_accuracy_data = csv("data/walker_adversarial_attack_simulator_to_quantum.csv")